 - Ask your HR department when your health insurance coverage will end.
 Some plans will end on the day you leave your old job; others will end the last day of that month.
 If you're taking time off between jobs or if there's a waiting period until health insurance coverage can begin at your new job, you may find yourself uninsured during this time.
 If your old employer had at least 20 employees, you may elect to continue your health insurance (at your own expense) through COBRA.

 Enrolling in your new plan:

 - Depending on the coverage options and cost of your new employer's health insurance plan, it may be advantageous to consider getting coverage on a spouse's health insurance plan (assuming you're married and that's an option).
 Smaller companies may not offer benefits like vision and dental insurance, which can really add up for families.

 - If you're not on a HDHP and your new company offers a flexible spending account, consider whether you should enroll.
 Contributions to a FSA are also made on a pre-tax basis and can be used for qualified medical expenses and qualified expenses associated with caring for a dependent (typically kids under 13).
-Annual contribution limits in 2018 are $2,650 (health FSA 2018); $5,000 (dependent care 2018 if married filing jointly).
+Here's more information on 2019 annual contribution limits.

 Deferred compensation plans